 The Company is committed to maintaining a high standard of corporate governance practices.
-The Directors of the Company consider that the Company has applied and complied with the Corporate Governance Code (the "CG Code") as set out in Appendix 15 to the GEM Listing Rules during the year ended 31 December 2022 and up to the date of this report except for Code Provision C.2.1 and F.1.1 as disclosed below.
+The Directors of the Company consider that the Company has adopted and complied with the Corporate Governance Code (the "CG Code") as set out in Part 2 of Appendix C1 to the GEM Listing Rules, which includes developing and reviewing the Company's policies and practices on corporate governance and reviewing the Company's compliance with the code provision in the CG Code, during the year ended 31 December 2023 and up to the date of this report except for the derivations as disclosed below.

-Code Provision C.2.1 stipulates that the roles of chairman and chief executive officer ("CEO") should be separated and should not be performed by the same person.
-The Company does not have a separate Chairman and CEO and Mr. Sou Peng Kan Albert currently holds both positions.
+Code Provision C.2.1 stipulates that the roles of chairman and chief executive officer ("CEO") should be separated and should not be performed by the same individual.
+The division of responsibilities between the chairman and chief executive should be clearly established and set out in writing.
+Mr. Sou Peng Kan Albert is currently the chairman of the Board and the CEO of the Company.
 The Board believes that vesting the roles of both Chairman and CEO in the same person provides the Group with strong and consistent leadership, allows for more effective planning and execution of long term business strategies and enhances efficiency in decision-making in response to the changing environment.
-Our Board believes that the balance of power and authority under this arrangement will not be impaired and is adequately ensured by the seven-member composition of our Board, including four executive Directors and three independent non-executive Directors.
+Our Board believes that the balance of power and authority under this arrangement will not be impaired and is adequately ensured by the eight-member composition of our Board, including five executive Directors and three independent non-executive Directors.
+Further, the Audit Committee has free and direct access to the Company's external auditors and independent professional advisers when it considers necessary.
+Therefore, the Directors consider that the deviation from code provision C.2.1 of the CG Code is appropriate in such circumstance.